pkivolowitz/CSC3510-S-2024/projects/p1/README.md

 a@PROMETHEUS:~/repos/pk_echo$
 ```

-Your program has **no** idea its input is coming from a file rather than
-the keyboard.
+The input to the program came from the file named on the command line
+after the "<".
+The less-than says "take input from".
+My program knows
+nothing about where its input is coming from.
+Notice, I did not change
+it in any way.

 ## `stdin` and `stdout`

 You know what `cin` and `cout` are.
 They are built on top of `stdin` and
 `stdout`.
-These in turn devolve down into input and output channels
+These in turn devolve downwards into input and output channels
 denoted by *file descriptors*.
-See next:

 | File Descriptor | Name | C++ Equivalence |
 | - | - | - |